davewalker5/CricketTracker/README.md

 CSV export makes the recorded competition data available for spreadsheets, Jupyter notebooks and other external analysis tools.

-### PDF League Table Export
+### CSV League Table Export

-Calculated league tables can be exported as formatted PDF documents for offline reference or sharing.
+Calculated league tables can be exported in CSV format for offline reference or sharing.

-The PDF output is generated from the same dynamically calculated standings displayed in the application.
+The output is generated from the same dynamically calculated standings displayed in the application.

----

 ## Database Configuration